ZRG: A Dataset for Multimodal 3D Residential Rooftop Understanding: Conclusion

+While each task may not appear to be as useful independently, the bigger picture of combining predicted roof outlines, height estimations, and segmented roof faces to generated 3D reconstructions and wireframes of rooftops allows for deeper analysis and insights into the condition and surface area breakdown of each roof.
+However, we leave this combination of model outputs or joint learning for future work.

+We plan to perform further annotation of the dataset to include labels for classification of roof types~\cite{mohajeri2018city,buyukdemircioglu2021deep,alidoost2018cnn}, e.g. gable, complex, pyramidal, as well as labels for classification of building type, particularly single vs. multi-family homes, similar to the work described in ~\cite{bandam2022classification}.
+Both label categories can be used to further benefit fine-grained analysis of rooftops.

+While we do not explicitly utilize the multi-view imagery used to generate the DSM and point cloud, we acknowledge that there are numerous recent reconstruction methods related to Neural Radiance Fields (NeRF)~\cite{mildenhall2021nerf,zhang2020nerf++,yu2021pixelnerf} which can more accurately generate 3D models and novel views of each property.

+Due to the regional diversity of the properties, our dataset can result in subpopulation distribution shifts described in~\cite{koh2021wilds,sagawa2021extending}.
+Further analysis of the generalization and geographic bias across regions of the U.S. and distance from urban metropolitan areas is outside the scope of this paper and we leave for future work.

-In this paper, we presented ZRG, a 3D residential rooftop geometry dataset, which we have shown through several experiments what is possible with a large-scale dataset with multiple modalities.
-We hope that our work advances and generates ideas for additional applications of residential rooftop geometry parsing and understanding as well as inspires the research community to develop other more complex and large-scale 3D rooftop geometry datasets.
+In this paper, we presented ZRG, a 3D residential rooftop understanding dataset, which we have shown through thorough analysis and several baseline experiments what is possible with a large-scale dataset with multiple modalities.
+We hope that our work advances and generates novel ideas for additional applications of residential rooftop structure extraction and understanding and inspires the research community to develop additional residential rooftop datasets.